Why Children Get Carsick—And What to Do

 Motion sickness is common, especially in children.
 But what causes it is only partly

-understood, and why some children have it and others don’t is unknown.
+understood.
+Experts don't know why some children have it and others don’t.

-Carsickness isn’t really about the car.
-It’s about the brain’s ability to interpret
+carsick isn’t really about the car.
+It’s about the brain’s ability to understand a

-to the brain, and the signals are similar.
-If you’re traveling in a car, most body
+to the brain.
+And these signals are all alike.
+If you’re traveling in a car, most

-messages.
-The part of the ear that controls balance and motion says, “We’re moving,”
+the same time.
+The part of the ear that controls balance and motion says, “We’re moving.”

 This leads to a sensory mismatch that overloads and confuses the brain.
 The result

-is nausea.
-This can be a problem when children are not looking out the windshield.
+is upset stomach (nausea).
+This can be a problem when children are not looking out

-If your children are too young to express themselves, you can suspect carsickness
+If your children are too young to express themselves, they may be carsick if they:

 Here are some tips to prevent carsickness:

-Elevate your children (with approved child safety seats or booster seats) so that
+Have your kids sit higher up.
+Elevate your children with approved child safety seats or booster seats so that they

-they can see the horizon through the windshield.
-Remember, though, that children younger
+can see the horizon through the windshield.
+But remember, that children younger than

-than age 2 need to be in rear-facing car seats (unless they have reached the highest
+age 2 need to be in rear-facing car seats unless they have reached the highest weight

-weight or height allowed by the car seat manufacturer).
+or height allowed by the car seat maker.

-Entertain young children with activities that keep them from looking down.
-Instead
+Entertain young children.
+Keep kids busy with activities that stop them from looking down.
+Instead of using

 If your children get carsick, stop as soon as possible.
-Have them lie down until the
+Have them lie down on their

 If carsickness is a regular problem, talk with your healthcare provider.
 He or she